Alexandre Yersin: Discovery of Exotoxins

 Roux and Yersin studied filtrates of the Corynebacterium diphtherie bacterium obtained through the porcelain filter set up by Charles Chamberland (1851–1908), one of the closest collaborators of Pasteur.
 This filtration method excluded the bacteria themselves from the soluble components in the filtrate that are made by the bacteria.
-Once injected in guinea pigs, the filtrates ended to the death of the animals.
+Once injected in guinea pigs, the filtrates resulted in the death of the animals.
 These analyses allowed them to claim that a toxin was created by the bacterium known to cause diphtheria.
 Furthermore, they also found the same toxin in urine collected from children sick with diphtheria shortly before their deaths.
 In August 1891, Roux had the opportunity to present his view during the seventh International Congress of Hygiene and Demography in London.
 "It is natural to conclude that microbes act through their chemical products, true poisons specific to each of them, and which determine the symptoms of the disease in man and in animals.
 The infectious disease is therefore a poisoning: the source of the poison is the microbe settled in the tissues; it elaborates his toxin there at the expense of the living being that it is going to kill".

-The diptheria toxin was the first bacterial toxin discovered.
+The diphtheria toxin was the first bacterial toxin discovered.
 During their experiments, Emile Roux and his associates observed that this substance could be produced in horses and then extracted in large quantities without causing trauma.
 They decided to inoculate dozens of children at risk of diphtheria with the serum.
 Twice as many of the inoculated children survived as had been expected.

-Antisera would be made from the diptheria toxin by Emil von Behring (1854–1917) and Shibasaburo Kitasato (1853–1931), creating the first effective treatment for the disease.
+Antisera would be made from the diphtheria toxin by Emil von Behring (1854–1917) and Shibasaburo Kitasato (1853–1931), creating the first effective treatment for the disease.